jacg/explore-G4/README.md

 ## Dependency management with Nix

-The above instructions assume that you have the require dependencies installed and configured.
+The above instructions assume that you have the required dependencies installed and configured.

 This is done automatically when you `cd` into the project's directory, if you